automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Uteodon.md

 # Uteodon
-## Description: It was once classified as a species of Camptosaurus.
+## It was once classified as a species of Camptosaurus.